miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Time complexity: O(nr_of_elements ^ nr_of_positions)

 Optimisations:
-- we don't continue to generate using the curr
+- we don't continue to generate using the current solution if we cannot get to a final solution that is correct
+- validations - at each step, we make some validations which assure us that we cou